life-exe/UnrealOpenAIPlugin/Docs/Services.md

 };
 ```

-2. Copy all virtual functions from the `UBaseService` class.
+2. Copy the following virtual functions from the `UBaseService` class.
 They need to be implemented:

 ```cpp
 #pragma once